The past is brought to fascinating life at the Moesgaard Museum in Aarhus. Moesgaard Museum has two Michelin stars in the Michelin attraction's guide.

 Staged settings, dramatized storytelling, and state-of-the-art research all combine to make the exhibitions at the new museum appeal to visitors of all ages while also creating a sense of bonding, fellowship and shared experience across generations.

-The museum is open for audience on Danish bank holidays such as Easter holidays, 1st of May and the 5th of June.
+The museum is open for audience on Danish bank holidays such as Easter holidays and the 5th of June.

 The Museum is closed on:

 24., 25, and 31.
 December and 1.
 January.